Harsh-patil28/DSA-applications/README.md

-# DSA-applications
+# DSA-Codes
-This repository is about codes for DSA applications.
+This repository is about codes for DSA.